Photo of Alexandra Grissom, MS, LMFT, Marriage & Family Therapist

 Seattle, WA 98113

-As a licensed psychologist for 36 years, I have worked with a wide variety of clients, helping them to successfully move through their challenges and achieve their goals.
+As a licensed psychologist for 40 years, I am highly experienced and have worked with a wide variety of clients, helping them to successfully move through their challenges and achieve their goals.
 Examples of these goals could be symptom relief, improved marriages/relationships, working through problems with teens and parenting, personal growth, improved relationships with friends or colleagues at work, increased satisfaction with feelings about yourself or your direction.
 My style is highly engaged and interactive.
 I will provide a safe/caring environment, focusing on your strengths as well as your areas of pain and distress.

-As a licensed psychologist for 36 years, I have worked with a wide variety of clients, helping them to successfully move through their challenges and achieve their goals.
+As a licensed psychologist for 40 years, I am highly experienced and have worked with a wide variety of clients, helping them to successfully move through their challenges and achieve their goals.
 Examples of these goals could be symptom relief, improved marriages/relationships, working through problems with teens and parenting, personal growth, improved relationships with friends or colleagues at work, increased satisfaction with feelings about yourself or your direction.
 My style is highly engaged and interactive.
 I will provide a safe/caring environment, focusing on your strengths as well as your areas of pain and distress.

 (206) 489-3806 View (206) 489-3806